couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

   *Issues*: [CCBC-385](http://couchbase.com/issues/browse/CCBC-385)

 * Unknown Winsock error codes crash application.
-This was fixed by providing proper handlers for Winsock codes which were not explicitly converted into their POSIX equivalents.
+This was fixed by providing proper handlers for Winsock codes that were not explicitly converted into their POSIX equivalents.

   *Issues*: [CCBC-384](http://couchbase.com/issues/browse/CCBC-384)